Urra=hubullu

-The tablets form a series that had been arranged by time of the Sumerian Dynasty of Isin, with a bilingual tradition existing by the time the Kassites.
+The tablets form a series that had been arranged by time of the Sumerian Dynasty of Isin, with a bilingual tradition existing by the time of the Kassites.
 The bulk of the collection was compiled in the Old Babylonian period (early 2nd millennium BC), with pre-canonical forerunner documents extending into the later 3rd millennium.

 Like other canonical glossaries, the Urra=hubullu was often used for scribal practice.
 Other Babylonian glossaries include: